formkit/docs-content/essentials/validation.md

 ### Length

-Checks that the input’s value is over a given length, or between two length values.
+Checks that the input's value is over a given length, or between two length values.
 It works to validate arrays (like [lists](/inputs/list)), objects (like [groups](/inputs/group)), or string lengths.
 Can be used to simulate the native `maxlength` and `minlength` as well.

 ::Example
 ---